-In 1978, activist Harvey Milk asked San Francisco based artist Gilbert Baker to make a gay pride flag for the cause.
+In 1978, activist Harvey Milk asked San Francisco based artist Gilbert Baker to make a gay pride flag.
 The rainbow colors were intended to represent the diversity of the LGBT Community.
 It has not been confirmed as absolute fact, but I like the story that Baker was inspired by Judy Garland’s signature number in the Wizard of Oz, “Somewhere Over the Rainbow.”

 Parallel to the growing political success and widespread acceptance of the Pride movement, the rainbow has also grown in popularity in fashion and jewelry.
 The innocence and childlike quality of the rainbow are in-line with widespread popularity of millennial pink.